 How often does your pet need a fecal?

-According to the Companion Animal Parasite Council (CAPC), all pets should be, “tested for parasites at least yearly.”
-More frequent fecals may be needed for puppies, animals with gastrointestinal disturbances and some other pets depending on their exposure-risk and lifestyle.
+According to the Companion Animal Parasite Council (CAPC), adult pets should be tested twice annually, and puppies and kittens 4 times in the first year of life.
 Speak with your veterinarian to find out how frequently you should bring in your pet’s stool sample.
 Ultimately, the goal is to identify and treat parasitic infections that may be compromising your pet’s health and even putting your family at risk.

 Along with monthly, year-round parasite preventatives; routine fecal exams are the best way to ensure that your pet and your household are safe from intestinal parasites.

 Now that you know why it’s important to collect a poop sample and how to do it the right way, Click here to see our 7 hilariously bad poop sample fails video.